 Subtitles can be added to a video either as open or closed captions.
 Open captions are burned or embedded into the video permanently, so they’re always visible, regardless of which media player the video is played on.
 This means the subtitles cannot be turned off, neither can their font size, background color, or font color be changed.
 Closed captions, on the other hand, can be turned on or off by the viewer, but they can only be displayed when the media player or video sharing site being used supports it.

-Whether you choose open or closed captions, these subtitling tips will help reduce time and cost when you localize for different markets:
+Whether you choose open or closed captions, these subtitling tips will help reduce time and cost when localizing videos for different markets:

 Subtitle Length on the Screen